aws-neuron/aws-neuron-sdk/release-notes/index.rst

 Mixtral and DBRX.
 The library supports quantization methods, includes dynamic sampling, and is compatible with HuggingFace checkpoints and generate() API.
 NxDI also supports distributed strategies including tensor parallelism and incorporates speculative decoding techniques (Draft model and EAGLE).
-The release includes a Llama 3.1 405B model sample on a single trn2.48xlarge instance :ref:`Llama 3.1 405B model inference <nxdi-trn2-llama3.1-405b-tutorial>`.
+The release includes :ref:`Llama 3.1 405B model sample <nxdi-trn2-llama3.1-405b-tutorial>` and :ref:`Llama 3.3 70B model sample <nxdi-trn2-llama3.3-70b-tutorial>` for inference on a single trn2.48xlarge instance.

 For more information, see :ref:`NxD Inference documentation <nxdi-overview>` and check the NxD Inference Github repository: `aws-neuron/neuronx-distributed-inference <https://github.com/aws-neuron/neuronx-distributed-inference>`_